SpatLyu/spEDM/README.md

 cross-sectional data, supports both vector and raster spatial formats via integration with `sf` and `terra`, and enables data-driven causal inference from spatial snapshots.

+> *Refer to the package documentation <https://stscl.github.io/spEDM/>
+> for more detailed information.*

 ## Installation